Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 For the details,
 please refer XXX

-###Finalize Macroop class definition with template sbustitution
+### Finalize Macroop class definition with template substitution
 Although microop constructions code is the most important part of generating CPP class definition of macroop, the generated CPP macroop class requires other part to be filled out by